← Back to wiki

 Why It Matters for Longevity

-Curcumin works by shutting down NF-kB, the master switch for inflammatory gene expression.
+Curcumin works by shutting down NF-κB, the master switch for inflammatory gene expression.
 It also inhibits COX-2 and LOX pathways.
-In clinical trials, 1,000mg/day of curcumin significantly reduced C-reactive protein, TNF-alpha, and IL-6 -- the trifecta of chronic inflammatory markers that drive aging-related disease.
-A meta-analysis of 8 RCTs showed a weighted mean reduction of 1.55 mg/L in CRP, with the biggest effects in people who already had elevated inflammation.
+In clinical trials, curcumin at doses of 500–1,000 mg/day significantly reduced C-reactive protein, TNF-alpha, and IL-6 -- the trifecta of chronic inflammatory markers that drive aging-related disease.
+A meta-analysis of RCTs (Sahebkar et al., 2014, Phytother Res) found curcumin significantly lowered serum C-reactive protein, with the biggest effects in people who already had elevated inflammation.

 On the cancer side, curcumin induces apoptosis in cancer cells -- it literally triggers their self-destruct program.
 Animal studies show inhibitory effects against colon, skin, and oral cancers.
 A pilot human study combined curcumin with quercetin (found in capers and onions) and saw significant reduction in both the number and size of colon polyps over six months.
 That quercetin synergy is worth remembering.

 The brain data is newer but striking.
-A double-blind RCT gave non-demented adults 90mg of bioavailable curcumin (Theracurmin) twice daily for 18 months.
+A double-blind RCT (Small et al., 2018, Am J Geriatr Psychiatry) gave non-demented adults 90 mg of bioavailable curcumin (Theracurmin) twice daily for 18 months.
 The curcumin group showed significantly improved memory performance and -- here's what got attention -- measurably reduced amyloid and tau accumulation on PET brain scans.
-That's not just symptom management; it's evidence of structural change.
+That's not just symptom management; it's evidence of structural change in a tissue that is notoriously resistant to intervention.

 How to Use It

-Use 1-2 teaspoons of turmeric powder daily in cooking.
+Use 1–2 teaspoons of turmeric powder daily in cooking, always with black pepper and a fat.
 Fresh turmeric rhizome (available late autumn through winter) can be grated into stir-fries, soups, and smoothies.
 Store dried powder away from light -- curcuminoid content degrades with UV exposure.
+For purposes beyond culinary (joint pain, cognitive support), a standardized supplement with a documented bioavailability enhancer is the pragmatic choice; cooking doses are insufficient to replicate RCT findings.

 What to Pair It With